01 of 07

 Create a Base

 Loosely insert your selected wild greens such as umbrella ferns, olive branches and bay leaves in a circular pattern to fit the neck of your vase.
 An interlock of the stems in your base will be created after completed the first direction and moving the greens in the opposite direction as a second layer.
 A florist pro tip is to avoid flower foam which is also eco-unfriendly.
-Try to use the stems to create a structure that holds the arrangement up itself, I also love a good vintage frog for support.
+Try to use the stems to create a structure that holds the arrangement up itself.
 These techniques give the arrangement a more natural feel.
 Take a quick look at your vessel to fill in any negative space with additional textured greens.
 If you want to keep your arrangement loose and natural, keep in mind to create an organic, asymmetrical shape.
 Also, using the greenery of different lengths will add to that romantic wild, overgrowth look (if that's what you're going for).Continue to 4 of 7 below.

 04 of 07